Tina Papathoma BA MSc MRes

 Tina is a full-time PhD research student (Year 3) in the Institute of Educational Technology (IET) at the Open University in the UK.
 Her PhD is funded by the Centre of Research in Education and Educational Technology of the Open University.
-Tina's PhD research study explores who the educators in Massive Open Online Courses (MOOCs) are and how they learn to teach (create and run) courses on the FutureLearn platform (FL).
-Tina conducted online interviews with around 30 educators from seven different FL partner institutions.
+Tina's PhD research study explores who teaches in Massive Open Online Courses (MOOCs) and how do they learn to do this.
+Tina conducted online interviews with around 30 educators from seven FutureLearn partner institutions.
 Tina's study provides evidence of the profiles of people who teach in MOOCs and investigates what it really means to teach in MOOCs.
 Moreover, her study also reveals how educators learn to teach and proposes best practices for MOOCs teaching that have implications for educators and institutions.

 Tina has a Master of Research (Educational Technology) from the Institute of Educational Technology of the Open University, UK and an MSc in Education, Technology and Society from the Graduate School of Education of Bristol University (UK).
 Her background is in Philosophy and Education with a Bachelor degree from Aristotle University of Thessaloniki (Greece).